ModWorkshop/manager/README.md

 The mod manager is built on .NET 8 with the Avalonia framework.

-To test the mod manager, use the modworkshop dev site (https://dev.modworkshop.net).
-It has the mod manager's URI scheme added to it.
+To test the mod manager, turn on Developer Mode here: https://modworkshop.net/user-settings/settings.
+You should see the button appear in the supported games' mods.